Cookies on the Healthspan site

-The reason why we need magnesium is because of the role it plays in over 300 enzyme reactions in your body.
+We need magnesium because it plays a role in over 300 enzyme reactions in your body.
 These reactions can help to keep fatigue at bay, maintain bone and muscle function, and also help your body maintain a normal balance of electrolytes — three essential prerequisites to perfecting strength training.

 So, for women looking to increase their strength, it is essential to ensure that magnesium levels are adequate, as even a small shortfall in your magnesium intake could affect your performance.
 How then, do we make the most of such an important mineral?

-A study published in the Journal of the American College of Nutrition showed substantially higher muscle gains during a seven week weight training programme amongst participants who had taken a magnesium supplement, compared with those who had taken a placebo.
+A study published in the Journal of the American College of Nutrition1 showed substantially higher muscle gains during a seven-week weight training programme amongst participants who had taken a magnesium supplement, compared with those who had taken a placebo.

 It is thought this might be to do with magnesium's role in supporting protein synthesis.
 Essentially, when you eat food containing protein, your digestive system breaks it down into individual amino acids.
 Your cells then recombine these amino acids and then link them together to form new proteins within your body - supporting muscle repair and growth.
 This can depend on optimal magnesium levels, so if you're thinking of increasing your protein intake, you should also consider increasing your magnesium levels to adequately support your body's protein metabolism.